Best Cheap Health Insurance in Alabama (2026)

 Silver plans with cost-sharing reductions: Best if you earn a low income but can't get Medicaid

-You may qualify for extra discounts, called cost-sharing reductions, if you earn a low-income and have a Silver health plan.
+You may qualify for extra discounts, called cost-sharing reductions (CSRs), if you earn a low income and have a Silver health plan.
 Cost-sharing reductions help you pay for the costs you're responsible for when you visit the doctor, such as your deductible, copays and coinsurance.

-You can only get cost-sharing reductions with Silver plans.
+- Choose a Silver plan.
+You can only get cost-sharing reductions by choosing a Silver health insurance plan.

 Medicaid: Free health insurance if you qualify